Get answers to your questions about MCAT® registration, scores, and more.

 When you register, you will be required to agree to a statement verifying your intention to apply to a health professions school.

 There are no additional eligibility requirements for international examinees.
-If you are in or hold an MBBS degree program, you can register for the exam without seeking special permission.
+If you are in or hold an MBBS degree program or equivalent, you can register for the exam without seeking special permission.

 For more information, please read How Do I Apply as an International Applicant?